kunhwiko/concepts/cloud/aws/B-IAM.md

 ---
 ##### IAM Role
 ```
-IAM role is an identity that is assumable by anyone who needs it.
-These roles rely on temporary security credentials
+IAM role is an identity that is assumable by anyone, including applications, who needs it.
+These roles rely on temporary
-generated through STS to perform certain actions in AWS.
-Both roles and users can be attached with IAM policies that
+security credentials generated through STS to perform certain actions in AWS.
+Like IAM users, roles can be attached with
-define the scope of permissions for individual roles.
+IAM policies that define the scope of permissions.
 ```

 ##### Security Token Service (STS)